You can use this engagement for teaching content standards in science, math, reading, writing and art.

 You are now ready for the chicks!

 - Have kids sit around in a circle.
-I then put a dish with some food in the center and ask the kids to just put their hands down and wait for the chicks to come to them (sometimes they do).
+I then put a dish with some food in the center and asked the kids to put their hands down and wait for the chicks to come to them (sometimes they do).

 That depends on how high your coop is and how much patience you have.
 They will start trying to ‘fly the coop’ after about 4-5 days.
 I try to have my chicks hatch on Tuesday or Wednesday and send them to their new home on Friday.
 I had a partner teacher who used to keep them for over a week.